junxit/us-congress-bills-113/bill.md

 # H.R.
 2481

-> To amend title 38, United States Code, to codify and improve the election requirements for the receipt of educational assistance under the Post-9/11 Educational Assistance program of the Department of Veterans Affairs.
+> To make certain improvements in the laws administered by the Secretary of Veterans Affairs relating to benefits, and for other purposes.

 ## § 1.
 Short title; table of contents